ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The colour display provides you with all the important riding information, while the separate keypad (mounted by the left-hand grip) allows you to stay in perfect control of the handlebars

-The Kiox can record your trip data and send it to your phone via the Bluetooth connection.
-You can also connect a heart rate monitor, which is particularly useful if you are using your ebike as a means of getting fitter.
+The Kiox can record your trip data and send it to your phone via Bluetooth connection.
+You can also connect a heart rate monitor, which is particularly useful if you are using your bike as a means of getting fitter.

 bosch kiox smartphone app can connect with a laptop